Dasharo/docs/README.md

 # About

-This repository contains source code for Dasharo documentation webpage
+This repository contains source code for the Dasharo documentation webpage

 # Local build